 - Putting down throw rugs can help keep your carpets and floors clean.
 Placing rugs at exterior doors will help keep your pup’s paws clean and confine the dirt they track into one place.
 Purchase rugs that you can easily wash or vacuum.

 - If drapery is a problem, you can easily tie them up.
 This can be done in a beautiful way that doesn’t sacrifice the interior design of the room.
 Cords are a great option to pull drapes away from the floor.
 You also can buy holdbacks in various designs to keep your drapes in good form.

-- If your drapery is too long you can hem them without a sewing machine.
-Once you measure the drapes and find the desired length, fold over the ends of the curtains to the new length and iron at the fold.
-Then, unfold at the crease, place your hemming tape along it and fold the material back over, sealing the line.
+- If your drapery is too long, you can hem them without a sewing machine.
+Once you measure the drapes and find the desired length, fold over the curtains’ ends to the new length and iron at the fold.
+Then, unfold at the crease, place your hemming tape along with it and fold the material back over, sealing the line.